timescale/docs/timescaledb/how-to-guides/hyperfunctions/function-pipelines.md

 ```

 ## Transform elements
-Transform elements take in a `timevector` and produce a `timevector`.
+Transform elements take a `timevector`, and produce a `timevector`.

 ### Vectorized math functions
 Vectorized math function elements modify each `value` inside the `timevector`